Nawhath/Instana_workshop/part-2/lab-part 2.md

 **Key Concepts**

 **Application**

 An application for APM tools is a static set of code runtimes (e.g. JVM or CLR) that are monitored using an agent.
 Normally the application is defined as a configuration parameter on each agent.
 Instana introduces the next generation of APM with its application hierarchy of services, endpoints, and application perspectives across them.
 The main goal is to simplify the monitoring of your business' service quality.
 Based on the data Instana collects from traces and component sensors, we discover your application landscape directly from the services actually being implemented.

 **Application Perspectives**

 Application perspectives enable you to tailor your view of an application and to capture the type of semantics and information you need to optimize the applications and services you are responsible for.
 An application perspective represents a set of services and endpoints that are defined by a shared context and is declared using tags.

 **Goal**

 1. To understand how to define an application in Instana
 2. To walk through the built-in dashboards and metrics

 **Steps**

 1. Create Application Perspectives (AP) through the wizard

 Click the Instana icon at the top left to start – or simply click the “Application” menu item to jump into applications directly:

-Follow by Click “New Application Perspective” under “Applications” section:
+Follow by Clicking "Add" and then “New Application Perspective” under “Applications” section:

 <picture>
   <img alt="image3" src="./assets/images/createAppPerspective.png">